heptarch/heptarch.github.io/drafts/cone.md

 Thus, the aspect ratio of the cone is $3 : 2$.

 *Structure.* The aluminium exterior is lined with foil-faced foam to prevent moisture retention.
 It's braced by a sealed wooden frame, with the space between foam liner and plyboard seal filled with wood shavings, a low-cost, ecologically friendly insulator.
-Shavings are tamped, treated with borax and lime,
+Shavings are tamped into stud cavities, treated with borax (pest deterrent) and lime (moisture deterrent).

 *Material.*